ctimmons/cs_utilities/Utilities.Sql/SQL Server/Make - Description.md

 This means a traditional make utility can't deal with how SQL Server does things, so I wrote this little "make" algorithm.

-4. LIMITED SCOPE
+#LIMITED SCOPE

 SQL Server has a few quirks.
 Therefore, this make algorithm has several limitations.

-4A.
-COMPILE-TIME DEPENDENCIES ON USER-DEFINED TYPES
+##COMPILE-TIME DEPENDENCIES ON USER-DEFINED TYPES

 There are all kinds of problems with user-defined types in SQL Server.